Sorry, this page is incomplete & under construction.

 - H-18-060 To the State of Texas; Conduct an executive-level review of your impaired driving program and implement data-driven strategies that result in a downward trend in the number of fatalities, injuries, and crashes involving alcohol – and other drug – impaired drivers.
 (11/19/2018).

-D. Detailed Explanation of Recommendations from Vision Zero South Texas (from item A, listed above)
+D. Detailed Explanation of Legislative Agenda and Recommendations from Vision Zero South Texas (from item A, listed above)

 A.1.
 TxLege to Create Texas Traffic Safety Commission.
 Recommend the Texas Legislature create a statewide commission, with annual funding, that has the sole purpose and resources to reduce Texas traffic fatalities and serious injuries year-over-year.
 With creation of this commission and its distinct job description, responsibility, and performance measures, the Texas Legislature and other State organizations will begin to be held accountable for public safety on Texas roadways.
 An example of this type of commission is the Washington Traffic Safety Commission (for information, click on link), which is chaired by Washington’s Governor Jay Inslee and is made up of ten Commissioners representing the four E’s of traffic safety (Education, Enforcement, Engineering, and Emergency Medical Services).